 They're so poor, scrounging lizards.

-And just this week they got their health care, and here comes the Supreme Court.
+And just this week, they got their health care.

-It's exactly what they're gonna do.
+That's exactly what they're going to do.

-And it's gonna energize the Democrat base.
+And it's going to energize the Democrat base.

-Jeff Zelney at the New York Times on Fox News Sunday question, let's run through various scenarios.
+Jeff Zelany at the New York Times on Fox News Sunday, question.

 How does it play if the court strikes down the whole law, Jeff?

-If the court strikes down the whole law, there's no question that this is an immediate, uh, at least a short-term hit for President Obama and probably a pretty serious one.
+If the court strikes down the whole law, there's no question that this is an immediate, at least a short-term hit for President Obama and probably a pretty serious one.

-So no matter what spin you hear, it all ends up with how it's going to affect Obama.
+So, no matter what spin you hear, it all ends up with how it's going to affect Obama.

 It's all that matters to him.

-We gotta go.
+We got to go.

 Be right back.